Jamie Romak: St. Louis Cardinals

-On May 17, 2012, Romak was traded to the St. Louis Cardinals for cash considerations.
-Romak spent most of the 2012 season with Cardinals Double-A affiliate Springfield.
-In December 2012 Romak re-signed with the Cardinals for 2013 and spent the season with the Triple-A Memphis Redbirds.
+On May 17, 2012, Romak was traded to the St. Louis Cardinals in exchange for cash considerations.
+He played in 64 games for the Double-A Springfield Cardinals, hitting .267 with 10 home runs and 42 RBI; in 31 games for the Triple-A Memphis Redbirds, he hit .277 with no home runs and 12 RBI.

+On November 20, 2012, Romak re-signed with the Cardinals organization on a minor league contract.

 Los Angeles Dodgers

-On November 16, 2013, he signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Albuquerque Isotopes.
-In 108 games for the Isotopes in 2014, he hit .280 with 24 homers and 85 RBI.
+On November 16, 2013, Romak signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Albuquerque Isotopes.
+In 108 games for the Isotopes in 2014, he hit .280 with 24 home runs and 85 RBI.

 He was called up to the Dodgers on May 28, 2014, after 1,069 games and 4,306 plate appearances in the minor leagues.
 He ground out to second base in his MLB debut, as a pinch hitter.
-His first hit was a 2-RBI double off Matt Belisle of the Colorado Rockies on June 8, 2014.
+Romak's first hit was a two-RBI double off Matt Belisle of the Colorado Rockies on June 8.
 That was his only hit in 21 at-bats for the Dodgers.
-He was designated for assignment on June 25, 2014.
+Romak was designated for assignment by Los Angeles on June 25.

 Arizona Diamondbacks

 Romak signed with the Arizona Diamondbacks as a minor league free agent in November 2014.

 On August 8, 2015, the Diamondbacks selected his contract from the Triple-A Reno Aces.
-In 12 appearances in 2015, he had five hits in 15 at-bats, including a double in what would end up being his final major league at bat.
-On November 10, 2015, The Diamondbacks released Romak.
+In 12 appearances in 2015, he had five hits in 15 at-bats, including a double in what would end up being his final major league at-bat.
+On November 10, The Diamondbacks released Romak.